MiloTruck/milotruck.github.io/_posts/2022-06-11-Grey Cat The Flag Qualifiers 2022.md

 ```bash
 apktool d memory-game.apk
 ```
-In `Engine.smali`, we see that our check corresponds to line `425-433`:
+In `Engine.smali`, we see that our check corresponds to lines 425 - 433:
 ```java
 iget p1, p0, Lcom/snatik/matches/engine/Engine;->mToFlip:I  // Move Engine->mToFlip into p1